agentlang-ai/agentlang-docs/docs/quick-start.md

 In the `:Blog.Core` component we have a single entity called `:BlogPost`.
 Its definition is self-explanatory - a blog-post is made up of a title and content.
 It also captures information on who created the post and when.
-The `:Name` attribute requires some explanation - it's a string-value that must be unique for each blog-post - because it's used to uniquely identify a blog-post in the system.
+The `:Name` attribute requires some explanation - it's a string-value that must be unique for each blog-post - because it's used to uniquely identify a blog-post in the system. (`:guid` means *globally-unique-identifier*).

 Our basic blog-application is almost ready.
 Now we need to create a configuration file that will be used by Fractl for running this application.
 Create the file `blog/config.edn` with the following settings: